Dow, S&P 500 Rise, Oil Drops to 18-Year Low

 By Joe Wallace, Paul Vigna and Joanne Chiu

-U.S. stocks rose and oil price dropped sharply Monday after government officials signaled that measures to contain the coronavirus pandemic are likely to remain in place for an extended time.
+U.S. stocks rose and oil prices approached $20 a barrel Monday after government officials signaled that measures to contain the coronavirus pandemic are likely to remain in place for an extended time.

+The Dow Jones Industrial Average rose 2.2%, or 485 points, to 22122, while the S&P 500 added 2.6%.
+Both indexes have rallied more than 15% since bottoming a week ago but remain down more than 20% from their February records as the pandemic has closed businesses, reduced air travel and pushed millions of people to work from home.

-U.S. crude-oil futures dropped more than 6% to the lowest level in more than 18 years as analysts forecast that quarantine measures are leading to the biggest decline in oil demand in history.
+U.S. crude-oil futures hit their lowest level in more than 18 years, as analysts forecast that quarantine measures are leading to the biggest decline in oil demand in history.
+Prices dropped 6.6% to $20.09 a barrel Monday, a level last seen in February 2002.

 What is becoming clear is the pandemic is going to force a "very deep recession," said Nariman Behravesh, chief economist at research firm IHS Markit.
-The firm expects second-quarter GDP will show a contraction of 20-25%, and the third-quarter will contract as well.
+The firm expects second-quarter gross domestic product will contract 20% to 25%, and the third quarter will decline as well.

 The market hasn't, however, digested how slow the recovery will be, he said.
 The lockdowns may not end until the summer, he said.
 Myriad industries will be ravaged.
 Restarting supply chains will be slow, and capital spending likely restrained.
-People are going to be hesitant to go out anywhere around large groups, and reluctant to spend, he added.
+People are going to be hesitant to go out in large group settings and reluctant to spend, he added.

-It will likely take two or three years for the economy to get back to its pre-pandemic levels of growth, Mr. Behravesh said.
-"We'll be on a lower trajectory for a long time," he said.
+"We'll be on a lower trajectory for a long time," Mr. Behravesh said.

 The end of the first quarter, on Tuesday, will also test many businesses' ability to pay bills.
 Traders, meanwhile, are bracing for fresh constraints on liquidity in some financial markets as investors take stock of portfolios and banks assess their balance sheets at the end of March.